Jenjimenez/tech-writing-portfolio/user-guide.md

 2. Click **Flows**.
 3. In the **Draft** stage, select your Flow and click **Send to ready**.
 4. Go to the **Ready** stage and click on **Push to production**.

-5. Within the Whatfix Dashboard you can choose the pages where you want the flow to be deployed by editing the flows.
-6. Optionally, set user conditions, such as targeting specific user roles.
+ > **Info**: Within the Whatfix Dashboard you can choose the pages where you want the flow to be deployed, set user conditions, and target specific user roles.

 #### Step 2: Testing the Flow
 1. After publishing, test the flow by navigating to the target page and ensuring that the flow is triggered correctly.